 PHPR 4550 Analysis of Pharm.
 Environment 3

 BUAD 2070 Appl. of Stats in Bus Decision Making 3

 BUAD 3020 Principles of Mfg. & Services Sys 3

 FINA 3500 International Business Finance 3

 MKTG 3140 International Marketing 3

 1This track will enable students to fulfill the prerequisites for the MBA program with grades of C (2.0) or higher in all BUAD courses listed above.
-To be admitted to the MBA program, students must successfully complete the GMAT prior to application.

 B.S.P.S.
 Internship Description